Remgax/Remgax/README.md

 ### Hi there 👋 Greeting and Salutation!

 Welcome to my Github page. 🖥️ Look around, you might find something useful.
-Also I have a [dedicated organization](https://github.com/EKKE-IK-M5APWK) for my shool projects.
+Also I have a [dedicated organization](https://github.com/EKKE-IK-M5APWK) for my school projects.

 Here's some thing about me: